proxy-wasm/proxy-wasm-cpp-sdk/docs/building.md

 ### Using the SDK from a newer/specific version of Envoy

-To use a newer/specific version of the SDK (e.g. from the version of Enovy you are going to deploy the WebAssembly module to) bind that volume and use it in the Makefile.
+To use a newer/specific version of the SDK (e.g. from the version of Envoy you are going to deploy the WebAssembly module to), bind that volume and use it in the Makefile.

-Here is an example Makefile referencing the SDK at ../envoy/api/wasm/cpp and mounted as 'sdk' in the /work directory:
+Here is an example Makefile referencing the SDK at `../envoy/api/wasm/cpp` and mounted as `sdk` in the `/work` directory:

 ```makefile
 PROXY_WASM_CPP_SDK=/work/sdk